 GETTING A FOOT IN THE DOOR EARLY

 Big relationships and partnerships matter, but so does having your finger on the pulse.
 This is something that Create & Cultivate and our team members excel at.
 Sure, our past keynotes like Issa Rae, Gloria Steinem, Kim Kardashian, Catt Sadler, Jennifer Hu Brooklyn Decker, Jessica Alba, Rachel Zoe, and Chelsea Handler have seen huge success, but there are smaller, lesser known (though on the path to blowing up) women who your boss might not be aware of… yet.

 The conference is your foot in the door, to introduce you to a wide array of valuable partnerships.
-Round up a list of all potential female entrepreneurs changing the game and brands that will be onsite, research their stats and why you think it would be good to get on their radar now, and sell your boss.
+Round up a list of all potential female entrepreneurs changing the game and brands that will be onsite, research their stats and why you think it would be good to get on their radar now and sell your boss.
 Check out the conference line up now to get started on your research.

 DIGITAL EDUCATION BOOTCAMP